Please call the office 371-3100 or see the bulletin for Ministry contact information.

 Hearts and Hands

-The purpose of the Hearts and Hands Health Ministry of St. Barbara's Church is to extend our hearts and hands to our faith community in a professional and personal manner, which will promote holistic wellness within the parishioners and the parish.
+The purpose of this ministry is to extend our hearts and hands to our faith community in a professional and personal manner.
 By sharing the time and talents of this ministry we are bringing an appreciation and understanding of how body, mind and spirit make up the whole person and how they are linked to a spiritual growth and physical well-being.

 The ministry continually looks for members who are nurses and health ministers (non-nurses) to share their unique talents surrounding good physical and spiritual health.
 Everyone is invited to share their related talents to this important ministry.